Topic: Water Into Wine. First Sign. Category: Son of Man>

 Water into wine, old into new, temporary into eternal.

-Throughout His earthly ministry Jesus reveals that when custom, culture and traditions of man oppress, shame, prohibit and exclude others, they have been corrupted.
+Throughout Jesus’ earthly ministry He revealed that when custom, culture and traditions of man have been corrupted by humanity, they oppress, shame, prohibit and exclude others.
+This is the opposite to God and His kingdom.

 Jesus does not come against the social structure, He redefines it.
 He does not condemn the cleansing ritual, He transforms it.
-Nor does He cover the shame, He removes it with honour.
-Never does He approve of exclusion, He includes all.
-Jesus does not ignore the temporary need, He fulfils it eternally.
+Jesus does not simply cover the shame, He removes it and replaces it with His honour.
+God does not approve of exclusion, rather He includes all.
+He does not ignore the temporary need, in fact God fulfils it eternally.

-On the cross He made a way for us to enter into a new freedom and intimacy with the Living God.
-To enter into a place of honour and inclusion.
+The new wine, that is God’s Living Waters, is poured out for all, upon all flesh.
+It is our free choice to be willing to receive and believe.
+On the cross Jesus made a way for us to enter into a new freedom and intimacy.
+A place of honour and inclusion.
 Everyday continually receiving and living in the flow of His Spirit.
+Being surrendered to the Father’s will, living in His unending love, liberating truth and transforming power.

 Jesus the Christ, the Son of God turned water into wine, old into new, religion into relationship, shame into honour, exclusion into inclusion and temporal into eternal.
 There is none like Him.